al1brn/geonodes/generation/docgen/doc/parser.md

-- _Boolean_ : True if the text at the cursor is equal to the argument
+- _Boolean_ : <<Token replacement text>oken replacement text>rue if the text at the cursor is equal to the argument